 Event Processing Rules can read/write persistent storage, create/terminate alarms, can have scripts that are checking other node statuses and care shuld be taken to ensure that no race condition would occur when performing parallel processing.

 Correct operation is ensured by properly setting Events.Processor.QueueSelector server configuration parameter.
 This parameter contains macros that are expanded when an event is created.
 Events that have same QueueSelector string will be processed one-by-one by one and the same event processing thread, thus ensuring that there will be no race condition between these events.

 Event Processing Policy¶

-Every rule has two parts - a matching part (called Condition in the rule configuration dialog), which determines if the rule is appropriate for the current event, and an action part, which determines actions to be taken for matched events.
+Every rule has two parts - matching part (called Condition in the rule configuration dialog), which determines if the rule is appropriate for the current event, and action part, which determines actions to be taken for matched events.

 You can create and modify Event Processing Policy using

 To create event policy right click on entry before or after which new Event Processing Policy should appear and select Insert before or Insert after.
 Drag and drop can be used for rule reorganization.

 To edit Event Processing Policy, filter or action click on icon in right corner of an entry, it will open general properties of Event Processing Policy.

 |Condition||Sub-sections of Condition section determine, if the rule is applicable to a particular event.
 If checkbox Rule is disabled is set, this rule is ignored.|